Can spinal cord injury affect cognitive functions?

 However, complications caused by damage to the spinal cord can affect cognitive functions like memory, problem-solving, and focus.

-To help you understand how spinal cord injury can affect functions of the brain, we’ll go over the relationship between the brain and spinal cord, and conditions that can impair cognition.
+To help you understand how spinal cord injury can indirectly affect functions of the brain, we’ll go over the relationship between the brain and spinal cord, and conditions that can impair cognition.

 How Does Spinal Cord Injury Affect the Brain?